e2b-dev/E2B/DEV.md

 ## Infra

-- Change read/write file to allow other thatn utf-8 format so we don't break the files
+- Change read/write file to allow other than utf-8 format so we don't break the files
+- Permissions and default directory for filesystem operations
 - Remove dnsmasq from cluster VM image if it is not needed
 - Remove need for provisioning during building env
 - Create the FC rootfs without using Docker just by unpacking the tarballs